Is the Museum open daily to the public for tours?

 How long does it take to see the collection?

-The museum’s guided walking tour and lasts approximately an hour and a half.
+The guided walking tour lasts approximately 90 minutes.

 How many people are permitted on a tour at once?